Championing change for girls

 and rape.
 But, thanks to a Right To Play scheme

 at a refugee camp, her hope was restored, as she explains here.

-Of our 14,900 Coaches, 58% are female.
+Of our 31,900 teachers and coaches, 73% are female.
 With the benefit of new-found confidence, strength and knowledge, these girls can better protect themselves from disease, get an education and overcome deep-rooted prejudices to improve their life chances.